Tusculum: Medieval destruction

 From 1167 the residents of Tusculum moved to the neighbours (Locus) or little villages as Monte Porzio Catone, Grottaferrata and mostly to Frascati: only a little group of defence troops remained in the old city.

 When in 1183 the Roman army again attacked Tusculum, Barbarossa sent a new contingent of troops to its defence.
 The Commune of Rome was however able to destroy the town on 17 April 1191 with the consent of Pope Celestine III and the consent of Henry VI, Holy Roman Emperor, son of Frederick Barbarossa.

 Roger of Hoveden wrote "lapis supra lapidem non remansit" (not a stone upon a stone remained), indeed the Roman Commune's army took away the stones of the walls of Tusculum as spoils of war in Rome.

-After destruction the land of Tusculum city became woodland and pasture lands.
+After destruction the land of Tusculum became woodland and pasture lands.
 The buildings destroyed in Tusculum became a big open quarry of materials for the inhabitants of the neighbouring towns of the Alban Hills.

+Description

+The acropolis

+The summit of the Tusculum ridge is the site of the acropolis, the roughly elliptical perimeter of which was surrounded by walls, most of which have survived to a maximum height of 2 m: these were in square tuff masonry, polygonal masonry, or double curtain walls in tuff blocks.
+Four gates opened into the acropolis, the most important of which, facing north-east towards the settlement below, was defended by an imposing bastion in square tuff masonry strengthened in the Middle Ages, linked to a long straight stretch of wall that ran west for over 30 m.

+Inscriptions from the 1st century BC, discovered in 1901, refer to two temples dedicated to the Dioscuri and Isis.
+In ancient times the slopes of the acropolis were used as tuff and flint quarries, creating, among other things, a chasm in the ground.